Diabetes Mellitus

 7

 Currently there is no cure to diabetes mellitus.
-Patients should follow the treatment solutions to control the disease and reduce the risk of complications.
-Patients should apply different kinds of treatment according to the type and acuity of diabetes mellitus.
+Patients should follow the treatment to control the disease and reduce the risk of complications.
+Patients should comply to different kinds of treatment according to the type and severity of diabetes mellitus.

 Dietary treatment

-• balanced diet, regular time and amount with principle of “eat less and more meals” for stabilizing glucose.
+• balanced diet, regular meal time and amount following the principle of “eat less and more meals” for stabilizing blood glucose.

 • appropriate amount of food containing carbohydrate (including grains, rhizome vegetables, fruits and dairy products).